A Local’s Guide to Atlanta Farmers Markets, Butchers, & Mini Markets

 A boutique butcher with curated meats & pantry goodies.
 They also offer breakfast sandwiches.

 Notes: They do offer a supper club.
-The small business is also opening a new restaurant in May 2026 called Kinsip + Academy.
+The small business is also opening a new restaurant in May 2026 called Kinship + Academy.

 Neighborhood Mini Markets